amplication/amplication/README.md

 ## Development

-Alternatively to using the hosted version of the product, Amplication can be ran local for code generation purposes or contributions - if so please refer to our [contributing](#contributing_anchor) section.
+Alternatively to using the hosted version of the product, Amplication can be run locally for code generation purposes or contributions - if so please refer to our [contributing](#contributing_anchor) section.

 <details open>
 <summary>
 Pre-requisites
 </summary> <br />
-To be able to start development on amplication make sure that you have the following pre-requisites installed:
+To be able to start development on Amplication, make sure that you have the following pre-requisites installed:

 ###